Ultimate Music Festival Survival Guide

 Tip: If you don’t have access to a shade tent, fasten a blanket or sheet between two parallel car doors for a quick snooze spot.

-Don’t put too many people in one tent
+Don’t put too many humans in one tent.

-I always end up bringing a ridiculous surplus of beer because I feel it’s always better to be safe than sorry, plus nothing brings new friends together better than handing out free beer.
+I always end up bringing a surplus of beer because nothing brings new friends together better than the offer of a cold beer.
 Consider packing a flask but be careful, many main stage areas prohibit flasks inside.
-If you can get one inside though, it will be extremely rewarding when your go-to rum and coke costs $12 from a vendor.
+If you can get one inside though, it will be extremely rewarding when your go-to whiskey and coke costs $15 from a vendor.
+Also drink responsibly, don’t be that guy.

 As with any event that attracts a large congregation of young people, alcohol and drugs will always be present.
 This goes right along with taking care of yourself.
-Make smart choices – encourage the use of test kits amongst your festival entourage, stay hydrated and always keep in mind the risks of never knowing what for sure is going inside your body.
+Make smart choices – encourage the use of test kits amongst your festival entourage, stay hydrated and always keep in mind the risks of never knowing what for sure is going inside your body if you choose to partake in illegal activities.

 10. BE A HIPPIE, JUST NOT A DIRTY ONE